MuertoGB/MacEfiToolkit/README.md

   - Knuth–Morris–Pratt algorithm for binary data searching.
   - Backup firmwares to a .zip archive for long term storage.
   - Automatic handling of uncaught exceptions.
+  - Automatic background logging for errors and key actions.
   - DPI scaling support.
   - Drag and drop support.
   - New version notifications.